ihommani/workflow-real-example/README.md

 Compared to other CI/CD pipeline technology, actions market place is a killer feature.
 It allows to release worldwide common logics so that "I" don't have to code it.
 Only to consume it.
 Ideally the pipeline is a DAG of actions we only consumes.
 Coding should be the exception.

+One drawback of the market place is that there may be (too) many existing actions for a single need.
+Not all are equal in terms of feature and usability.
+Generally an action with below hundred of Github stars is for exploratory purpose while thousand of stars demonstrates production readiness.

+Do not also seek to use too much composability between actions.
+An action should encapsulate the right level of feature for your need.
+E.g: action for semver + action for changelog generation VS an action doing both (releas-please-action)

 # Missing pieces

 GHA, while proposing interesting features, falls short for some simple features.